 Due to its recent appearance in the market, CBD-based products have a lot of room for growth in the national and international sphere.
 There are a few CBD-based products in the Colombia market, such as CBD-based supplements, drops, and others for human use, and even for pet use.

-Currently, there’s only one company dedicated to the cosmeceutical sector in Colombia so far.
+Currently, there’s only one company dedicated to the cosmetic hemp sector in Colombia so far.
 Kuida, the personal care brand from Khiron, a Colombia-Canadian company that in 2018 began trading on Toronto’s TSX Venture Exchange, now has a market value of US$185.778 million.

-Kuida is stepping up in the race to secure a piece of the cannabis market, through its line of cosmeceutical skin care products like; lotions, facial creams and moisturizers.
+Kuida is stepping up in the race to secure a piece of the cannabis market, through its line of products like lotions, facial creams and moisturizers.

 The CBD market could reach US$20 billion by 2020.
-Given CBD is only one product of the 50,000 possible products or uses for hemp, the industry has myriad opportunities for offering consumers new and innovative uses for hemp.
+Given CBD is only one product of many potential uses for hemp, the industry has myriad opportunities for offering consumers new and innovative options.